Skip to main content

 • Must manually re-register all works with each society

-• No Letter of Relinquishment provided
+• Letter of Relinquishment provided upon cancellation

 • Total process: 15-24 months from cancellation request to completion